-Let’s have a look at how long it takes to form a new habit and which factors influence the duration.
+Let’s have a look at how long it takes to form a new habit and which factors influence this.

 How long does it take to form a habit?

 Various “experts” have shared their opinions and guesses on how long it takes to form a habit.
-The most popular of these is the 21/90 rule, which people commonly use as a timeframe for building better habits.
+The most popular of these stems from the 21/90 rule, which states that it takes 21 days to form habit, which people commonly use as an estimate for the timeframe.

 In 2009, a medical researcher called Philllipa Lally created a study to determine how long it takes to form a new habit.